 Armstrong, Nicole D.; Srinivasasainagendra, Vinodh; Patki, Amit; Tanner, Rikki M.; Hidalgo, Bertha A.; Tiwari, Hemant K.; Limdi, Nita A.; Lange, Ethan M.; Lange, Leslie A.; Arnett, Donna K.; and Irvin, Marguerite R., "Genetic Contributors of Incident Stroke in 10,700 African Americans with Hypertension: A Meta-Analysis from the Genetics of Hypertension Associated Treatments and Reasons for Geographic and Racial Differences in Stroke Studies" (2021).
-Epidemiology Faculty Publications.
+Epidemiology and Environmental Health Faculty Publications.
 88.

 Data sheet 1